Presentation

 The Oceanographic Museum of Monaco

-A monumental jewel designed by a visionary Prince, the Museum offers a variety of spaces with an incomparable visiting experience: with an aquarium renowned throughout the world with more than 6,000 residents from the marine world, from the Mediterranean to the tropics, and spaces combining exploration tools and natural history specimens, antique objects and event exhibitions, the Museum invites you to travel and discover.
+A monumental jewel created by a visionary prince, the Museum proposes varied spaces offering an incomparable visitor experience: with a world-renowned aquarium featuring more than 6,000 residents from the marine world, from the Mediterranean to the tropics, and spaces combining exploration tools and natural history specimens, antiques and event exhibitions, the Museum is an invitation to travel and discover.

 This visit is now completed by a brand new tour, the Sea Turtle Odyssey, partly in the open air, as well as a room dedicated to the Principality’s major orientations on the ocean: Monaco and the Ocean, a state-of-the-art digital and interactive space.